Sembiance/tiptoe/README.md

 To skip to the last function step, call `this.finish()`.
 Any arguments you pass (including error as argument 1) will be passed into the last function call.

+To skip ahead to a specific step, call `this.jump(###)`.
+Positive numbers are how many steps past the current step.
+Negative numbers is how many steps counting backwards from the last end.

 To go back to the previous step instead of the next one, call `this.back()`.
 Any arguments you pass (including error as argument 1) will be passed into the previous function call.

 ## Error Handling